Skip to main content

 Fortifying foods can help to increase vital nutrients such as iron and calcium.
 The NHS recommends adding butter, cream, full-fat milk, or cheese to add calories

-Finding out what meals and foods your loved one particularly enjoys, and how they like it to be prepared will always increase the likelihood of them finding their appetite.
+Finding out what meals and foods your loved one particularly enjoys, and how they like them prepared will always increase the likelihood of them finding their appetite.
 This is where having the support of a Helping Hands carer is priceless; your loved one will have a regular companion who’ll encourage nutrition and hydration throughout the day.

 A smiling carer in a purple uniform and gloves sits next to an older woman who is laughing and eating a meal at a kitchen table.
 A glass of water and a plate of food are on the table.